ibelab/tatiana-android-app/README.md

 # options
-HFT robot for options trading with risk control and hedg
+HFT robot for options trading with risk control and hedging